 NIPT will not detect the following conditions:

-• Less common or ‘atypical’ chromosome disorders.
+- Less common or ‘atypical’ chromosome disorders.
 These make up approximately 20% of all chromosomal disorders identified at birth, and occur more commonly in pregnancies with fetal malformations and/or with very high risk scores on combined first trimester screening.
+Genome-wide NIPT may detect a small proportion of such chromosome disorders.
 These abnormalities can often be detected by invasive genetic testing, i.e. CVS or amniocentesis with microarray analysis.

-NIPT is a powerful test that carries major clinical implications for the mother and fetus.
-Before proceeding with the test, it is vital that
+NIPT carries major clinical implications for the mother and fetus.
+Before proceeding with the test, it is vital that:

-• The requesting clinician understand the purpose, performance and limitations of the test
+- the requesting clinician understands the purpose, performance and limitations of the test,

-• The woman being tested is informed about these aspects of the investigation, and
+- the woman being tested is aware of these aspects of the investigation, and

 Sonic Genetics requires that patients provide written consent for this test to assure the clinician and patient that these issues are understood.